edgio-docs/edgio-templates/README.md

-# xdn-templates
+# Layer0 Templates

-Templates used with create-xdn-app
+Templates used with create-layer0-app